-- Initial hospital care, per day, for the evaluation and management of a patient which requires these three key components: a detailed or comprehensive history, a detailed or comprehensive examination, and medical decision making that is straightforward or of low complexity. - Usually, the problem(s) requiring admission are of low severity.
-Practitioners typically spend 30 minutes at the bedside and on the patient's hospital floor or unit. - Initial hospital care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity. - Usually, the problem(s) requiring admission are of moderate severity.
-Practitioners typically spend 50 minutes at the bedside and on the patient's hospital floor or unit. - Initial hospital care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity. - Usually, the problem(s) requiring admission are of high severity.
+99221 Initial hospital care, per day, for the evaluation and management of a patient which requires these three key components:

+- a detailed or comprehensive history, - a detailed or comprehensive examination, and medical decision making that is straightforward or of low complexity.
+Usually, the problem(s) requiring admission are of low severity.
+Practitioners typically speed 30 minutes at the bedside and on the patient's bospital floor of typically spend 30 minutes at the bedside and on the patient's hospital floor or unit.

+99222 Initial hospital care, per day, for the evaluation and management of a patient, which requires these three key components:

+- a comprehensive history,

+- a comprehensive examination, and

+- medical decision making of moderate complexity.

+Usually, the problem(s) requiring admission are of moderate severity.
+Practitioners typically spend 50 minutes at the bedside and on the patient's hospital floor or unit.
+99223 Initial hospital care, per day, for the evaluation and management of a patient, which requires these three key components:

+- a comprehensive history,

+- a comprehensive examination, and

+- medical decision making of high complexity.

+Usually, the problem(s) requiring admission are of high severity.
 Practitioners typically spend 70 minutes at the bedside and on the patient's hospital floor or unit.